 A few notes for people who wish to play janissaries conscripted through devşirme:

-• Boys were required to be Christian.
-Jews were not allowed.
+- Boys were required to be born to Christian families.
+Jewish boys were not allowed.
 I have yet to find an explanation for this, but the Ottomans were serious about it — if a batch of boys was found to contain suspected Jews, the entire batch was sent to service in the galleys.

 The difference between freeborn Muslim janissaries and enslaved convert janissaries is significant because when a person — free or enslaved — converted to Islam, they were given a new Muslim name.
 The goal of renaming was to give the new convert a Muslim identity, blend them into the Muslim community, and erase their connections to their non-Muslim past, but because a convert was given a distinctive patronymic, “bin Abdullah,” their new name also marked them as a convert.
 In addition. converts were less likely to receive certain types of names that were common among men who were born Muslim, and the recruiters who named new janissaries were uncommonly uncreative.